shajra/nix-project/README.md

 # Release<a id="sec-3"></a>

 The "master" branch of the repository on GitHub has the latest released version of this code.
-There is currently no commitment to either forward or backwards compatibility.
+There is currently no commitment to either forward or backward compatibility.

-The "user/shajra" branch is a personal branch that is force-pushed to.
+"user/shajra" branches are personal branches that may be force-pushed to.
 The "master" branch should not experience force-pushes and is recommended for general use.

 # License<a id="sec-4"></a>

-All files in this "org2gfm" project are licensed under the terms of GPLv3 or (at your option) any later version.
+All files in this "nix-project" project are licensed under the terms of GPLv3 or (at your option) any later version.

 Please see the [./COPYING.md](./COPYING.md) file for more details.

 # Contribution<a id="sec-5"></a>

 Feel free to file issues and submit pull requests with GitHub.
-For now, this script meets a very specific documentation need and doesn't have too much.

 There is only one author to date, so the following copyright covers all files in this project: